Ardennes - Kampfgruppe Peiper

 The small town of La Gleize has a museum (December 44) with a large collection of equipment found on the battlefield.
 It is supplemented by uniforms, photo’s, medals and documents of this same battlefield period.

 In front of the museum is the only Königstiger still out in the open in Europe!
-This was the original 213 which fought in KG Peiper around the Werimont farm to the end.
+This was the original 213 which fought in KG Peiper to the end around the Werimont farm.
 It was left damaged (many impacts visible) and without fuel and ammo December 1944.

 The Kampfgruppe Peiper route